Introduction

 Functions are a set of statements that are combined to perform a specific task.

-Ø user-defined function is a type of function in C language that is defined by the user himself to perform some specific task.
+Ø A user-defined function is a type of function in C language that is defined by the user himself to perform some specific task.

 Ø It provides code reusability and modularity to our program.